arlogy/fsmvc/README.md

 - is a tool to control the rendering process of a given FSM view (basically an Html `<canvas>` element).
 - can be configured to draw network-alikes (not just FSMs).
+- features import/export in several formats.
+    - `in & out`: JSON.
+    - `in only`: none.
-- features import/export in several formats: JSON, LaTeX, PNG and SVG.
+    - `out only`: LaTeX, PNG and SVG.
-- is designed to be reusable in other projects but is not mobile-friendly yet.
+- is designed to be reusable in other projects but is not mobile-friendly.
 - is MIT-released: copyright notice and convenient documentation can be found in source code.